Engaging with Sustainable Development Goals

 Campus Global Theme

-The newly launched Campus Global Theme program identifies a topic linked to one or more of the SDGs and engages the entire UC Davis community in related discussion, learning, discovery, and action.
+The Campus Global Theme program identifies a topic linked to one or more of the SDGs and engages the entire UC Davis community in related discussion, learning, discovery, and action.
 The inaugural theme of "Food for Thought: Feeding Ourselves, Feeding the Planet" hones in on the global dimensions of food—whether they be socio-cultural, environmental, political, economic, spiritual or human, animal or planetary health related, amongst others.

 Global Learning Opportunities